 Don’t worry if you make a mistake with this step as the final part of the process is to review your order.
 If you do decide it’s not for you then just cancel it.

 But if you do want to discover your ancestors and feel that Ancestry is right for you then I say go for it.

 ✔ Covers many collections

 ✔ Community willing to help

 ❌ Subscription a little expensive

 OK, so I have probably given you a one-sided view thus far of what Ancestry has to offer and my opinion of the site.
 Although in this review I have mentioned the advantages and disadvantages.
 So I haven’t exactly been all for Ancestry.

-Of the 100 plus reviews on this site most of the people found Ancestry to be quite helpful.
-There were a few grumbles from some customers which obviously brought the rating down to 3 out of 5 stars.
+Of the 100 plus reviews on this site, most of the people found Ancestry to be quite helpful.
+There were a few grumbles from some customers which brought the rating down to 3 out of 5 stars.

 However, you can not satisfy everybody all the time.
-And there were a few people complaining about the poor customer service.
+And a few people were complaining about the poor customer service.